 Review

-The Art of Seduction is an endless well of great psychological insights.
+The Art of Seduction is a fantastic book with a ton of insights.

 Dark psychology, at times.